 On September 2, 2022, the existing \$90 million CIGNA Refinance Loan was refinanced to provide an additional \$60 million facility, taking the total facility to \$150 million ("Facility A") pursuant to the Senior Loan Note Subscription Agreement (the "LNSA") with HealthSpring Life & Health Insurance Company, Inc, Cigna Health and Life Insurance Company, Barings Target Yield Infrastructure Debt Holdco 1 S.À R.L., Martello Re Limited and REL Batavia Partnership, L.P (the "Facility A Lenders").
 The LNSA has a 3-year term and 8.5% cash coupon rate which is supplemented with the issuance, to the lenders or their affiliates, of warrants for the purchase of ordinary shares in Tritium.
-The LNSA includes an accordion mechanism by which Tritium Pty Ltd may, subject to certain conditions, seek commitments for may Facility A Lender or any of their respective nominees for a single additional USD term loan of up to \$10.0 million in aggregate on equivalent terms to Facility A conce committed, such loan being the "Accordion Facility") which is to be utilized only after Facility A has been fully drawn.
-The effective date under the Accordion Facility must occur by 30 days from (and including) the first Utilisation Date (as defined in the LNSA) under Facility A. The debt funding under the LNSA is subject to certain financial covenants.
+The LNSA includes an accordion mechanism by which Tritium Pty Ltd may, subject to certain conditions, seek commitments from any Facility A Lender or any of their respective nominees for a single additional USD term loan of up to \$10.0 million in aggregate on equivalent terms to Facility A (once committed, such loan being the "Accordion Facility") which is to be utilized only after Facility A has been fully drawn.
+The effective date under the Accordion Facility must occur by 30 days from (and including) the first Utilisation Date (as defined in the LNSA) under Facility A. Facility A and, if committed and made available, the Accordion Facility both become due 36 months after the first Utilisation Date for Facility A. The debt funding under the LNSA is subject to certain financial covenants.
 Interest on borrowings for each Facility under the LNSA is subject to an interest rate of 8.50% per annum and accrued interest is payable quarterly, with any accrued but unpaid interest outstanding on the termination date thereof (or earlier date that the Facility (or Facilities, as applicable) under the LNSA are repaid) being payable on such date.
-The LNSA includes an exit fee in an amount equal to 2.5% of the principal amount of each loan note that is being repaid.
+The LNSA includes an exit fee in an amount equal to 2.5% of the principal amount of each loan note that is being repaid or prepaid.